 Cost Recovery for a Regional Contaminant Plume

-For an insurance claim involving a former aerospace manufacturing facility, Gradient reviewed historical documents, developed a numerical model, and developed an extensive groundwater quality database in order to provide technical evaluation and expert testimony related to the sources, release timing, and fate and transport of chlorinated solvents, PCBs, and other contaminants associated with a regional groundwater plume.
+For an insurance claim involving a former aerospace manufacturing facility, Gradient reviewed historical documents, developed a numerical model, and created an extensive groundwater quality database in order to provide technical evaluation and expert testimony related to the sources, release timing, and fate and transport of chlorinated solvents, polychlorinated biphenyls (PCBs), and other contaminants associated with a regional groundwater plume.

-For an insurance cost recovery dispute, Gradient evaluated the mechanism and timing of property damage from PCBs in building materials such as caulk and paint.
+For an insurance cost recovery dispute, Gradient evaluated the mechanism and timing of property damage from polychlorinated biphenyls (PCBs) in building materials, such as caulk and paint.
 To establish the timing of the property damage, we evaluated published literature on the fate of PCBs in building materials and modeled PCB migration from caulk in an indoor environment.